 The red beans and rice freeze exceptionally well for 2 months.

-What did I tell you?
-Making mouthwatering Creole Red Beans and Rice is not at all problematic.
-It just takes is a bit of pre-planning for the soak before you’re set to enjoy a taste of Louisiana without traveling anywhere but the grocery store (if that).
+Making mouthwatering Creole Red Beans and Rice is a straight-forward cooking process that produces some of the best red beans you’ve had this side of southern Louisiana.
+It just takes is a bit of pre-planning for the soak before you’re set to enjoy a taste of “Da’ Boot” without traveling anywhere but the grocery store (if that).
+This is a great southern red beans recipe to serve for Mardi Gras, as all of my southern friends can attest to.

-Let me know what you think of this recipe in the comments below.
-Be sure to pin this to your boards, then share it with your friends and family
+Let me know if you agree in the comments below.
+Be sure to pin this to your boards, then share it with your friends and family.

 Creole Red Beans and Rice